lucasfrancaid/microservices-ecommerce/authentication-service/README.md

 ```

 ## To do
+- Test infrastructure.orm and adapters.http.fastapi.main
+- Implement delete method in Sqlite Repository
 - Add a free email service
-- Add PostgreSQL as Database with SqlAlchemy (add databse strategy to instance from env config)
+- Add PostgreSQL as Database with SqlAlchemy (add database strategy to instance from env config)
 - Sign In Use Case
 - Recovery Password Use Case